wdk-docs/nest-docs/content/faq/serverless.md

     For creating multiple serverless functions and sharing common modules between them, we recommend using the [CLI Monorepo mode](/cli/monorepo#monorepo-mode).

+!!! warning

-> warning **Warning** If you use `@nestjs/swagger` package, there are a few additional steps required to make it work properly in the context of serverless function.
+    If you use `@nestjs/swagger` package, there are a few additional steps required to make it work properly in the context of serverless function.

 > Check out this [article](https://javascript.plainenglish.io/serverless-nestjs-document-your-api-with-swagger-and-aws-api-gateway-64a53962e8a2) for more information.

 Next, open up the `tsconfig.json` file and make sure to enable the `esModuleInterop` option to make the `@vendia/serverless-express` package load properly.